corcasta/pandora_tech_test/README.md

 - Weekly aggregation reveals more meaningful patterns, providing greater business value.

 ## ⚙️ Feature Engineering
 These features are fed to the model for inference.
 The aggregation level at this point is weekly.
+Together they help the model learn hidden relations, particularly the sliding window features, they outline clear periodicity and trends in some products.
+As a result the model can forecast pretty decent.
 | Feature         | Description                                                        |
 |-----------------|--------------------------------------------------------------------|
 | Total_Amount    | Total sales (e.g., price × quantity)                               |